 Seattle Epidemiologic Research and Information Center (ERIC)

-The Seattle ERIC provides operational support for these Cooperative Studies Program (CSP) funded epidemiologic research projects.
+The Seattle ERIC provides operational support for these Cooperative Studies Program (CSP) funded epidemiologic research projects and initiatives.

 CSP #256: Vietnam-Era Twin (VET) Registry